Customers who have experience with digital advertising are likely familiar with these common scenarios any ad platform

 Here, you can easily see how your tactic is trending in areas such as daily spend, impressions, and clicks.
 In some cases, you may notice that your graph trendlines appear to “flatline” on a regular basis, in correlation with your daily budget setting.

 In this scenario, it is likely that you have not allocated enough budget to effectively reach your target accounts, based on daily engagement levels.
 This is usually due to an uneven distribution between the number of accounts you are targeting and total audience reach, and the daily budgets you have set.
 In this case, you could:

 - Increase your daily budgets incrementally and monitor spending patterns from there.

 - Because spend is dependent on so many varying factors, (number of accounts being target, types of companies, size of companies, personas being targeted, ad creatives, etc.), it is hard for us to give precise estimates on budgeting before a tactic is launched.
 Since customers have the freedom to adjust daily and overall budgets at their will, our recommendation is to monitor spending patterns for your unique audiences to help set baselines and expectations for future budgeting.
 Additionally, your Customer Success Manager and our Ad Operations team can help make more accurate budgeting recommendations for your tactics once they have been running for ~2 weeks (reach out to them for more information).
-To learn more about budgeting options in the Terminus platform, check out this article.
+To learn more about budgeting options in Ad Experiences, check out this article.

 - Adjust the per-account-spend limit for the tactic.